rfarley3/mc-gt/README.md

 Send-return POS is separate from Audio Insert.
 Returned audio is not sent through clip's MFX, but will go through filter, pan.
+Instead, you can use MFX if you use Audio Insert, but you'll need to set RETURN POS Off, this assumes you want that.
 TODO verify if return requires line-in.
 It can not handle microphone.
 Unknown if 707 return is designed for high-z input (Guitar).
 Assume RET must be line-in.